 An update of the SEDAR 25 assessment for Tilefish was provided for review during the May 2016 SSC meeting.
-The SSC determined that Tilefish was not undergoing overfishing and not overfished.
+The SSC determined that Tilefish was not (note: Tilefish are undergoing overfishing.
+The "not" overfishing condition stated in the original SSC overview was incorrect and is revised here) undergoing overfishing and not overfished.
 Using the ABC Control Rule, a probability of overfishing, or P-star (P) value of 30% was used to determine the new Acceptable Biological Catch (ABC).

 The resulting ABC for 2017 is an almost 62% decrease from the current ABC projected during SEDAR 25.
 The Maximum Sustainable Yield (MSY) value estimated from the update has gone down by 12% from the SEDAR 25 estimate.
 The update made some changes to the procedures outlined in SEDAR 25 and there were aspects of the new years of data that changed essential model estimates, both of which are reviewed in Attachment 15.
 The modeling change which had the most influence on the model output was the use of a robust multinomial distribution when fitting the age composition data.
 The additional years of data shifted the estimated selectivity of the commercial fleets towards older fish.
 These two changes, along with the additional age comps not supporting such a large recruitment event, resulted in the model no longer estimating an anomalously high recruitment spike in 2001.
-This subsequently reduced the estimate of R0 and the estimate of overall stock productivity.
+This subsequently reduced the estimate of R_0 and the estimate of overall stock productivity.
 The shift in selectivity also resulted in assessment estimates suggesting that overfishing was more prevalent throughout the assessment time period than indicated in the earlier assessment.